 For every document submitted, you must provide the original (to show at the counter) and a photocopy (to be attached to the visa file).
 The documents must have been drawn up in (or translated into) Dutch, English, French or Spanish.

-Your biometric data (fingerprints and a digital photograph) will be collected during your appointment.
+Your biometric data will be collected during your appointment.
 This will remain valid for 5 years.
 Some applicants, such as children under the age of 12, do not need to provide this data.

 If you apply for a subsequent visa within these 5 years, you do not have to provide fingerprints again.